 Granted, it’s in my Tips for Interviewers also, but it’s also well within the power of the humble interviewee to obtain a beverage.
 It’ll keep your vocals lubricated and help you relax between answers.

-The ladies out there will have the ability to do this themselves.
-The gents are in the lap of the production company.
+The makeup experts out there will have the ability to do this themselves.
+Others are in the lap of the production company.
 But every production team will have a little brush and foundation make-up to take the excess shine and reflection off the face.
 If they don’t offer, ask and check you look alright before the cameras roll.

-6. Don’t worry what the questions will be
+6. Don’t worry about what the questions will be

 It’s not a test!
-Everything is engineered to fit snuggly into your wheel-house.
+A good testimonial video company will ensure everything is engineered to fit snuggly into your wheel-house.
 You are being interviewed for the expertise you already possess.
-When you chat to the interviewer beforehand you’ll have made sure you know the broad topics you will be covering, so you’ll be confident there’s nothing heading in from left-field, and no-one’s out to trick you.
+When you chat to the interviewer beforehand you’ll have made sure you know the broad topics you will be covering, so you’ll be confident there’s nothing heading in from left field, and no one’s out to trick you.

 7. Take it slow, and there’s always another take